-Are we all feeling festive yet?
-We’re going to be putting our Christmas tree up over the next couple of days to get ourselves really into the spirit – but we’ve made the mince for the mince pies, the chutney’s all jarred up and we’ve allowed ourselves a little indulgent evening (or two) of homemade mulled wine, too.
+Turkish Christmas gifts make wonderful presents which show you’ve put a bit of thought into it this year.
+So, are we all feeling festive yet?
+We’re going to be putting our Christmas tree up over the next couple of days to get ourselves really into the spirit – but we’ve already made the mince for the mince pies, the chutney’s all jarred up and we’ve allowed ourselves a little indulgent evening (or two) of homemade mulled wine, too.
 We bought a poinsettia ages ago (they’re sold for Republic Day at the end of October in Turkey as they were Atatürk’s favourite flower) so that’s been making the room a tad more festive, too.

 So, now all that’s left is some last minute shopping for Turkish Christmas gifts.
-We like to do bits of shopping, but if you’ve seen our Turkish Christmas gifts lists in the past, you’ll know we also like to make our own gifts, too.
+We like to do bits of shopping, but we also like to make our own gifts, too.
 So, if you’ve got people in your world who love Turkey as much as you do…or if you’re trying to convince them to love Turkey as much as you do…or even if you just want to treat yourself to some Turkish goodies, here are a few ideas for Turkish Christmas gifts.

 Turkish Christmas Gift Ideas For You

 First of all, let’s hit the kitchen and pull a few ideas from there…

 Turkish Christmas Gifts For People Who Enjoy Cooking